Native American Heritage Month and Year-Round Tribal Culture Attractions in Port Angeles

 TRIBAL MUSEUMS & ART

-In 2018, the Elwha Klallam Heritage Center opened the historic Carnegie Museum in downtown Port Angeles to house its Native American art exhibits.
+In 2018, the Elwha Klallam Heritage Center opened the historic Carnegie Museum as the Elwha Klallam Museum at the Carnegie in downtown Port Angeles to house its Native American art exhibits.
 The famous tribal exhibits on display include Tse-whit-zen Village (čixwícən) where two-thousand-year-old artifacts were recovered from the ancient village site near Ediz Hook in Port Angeles.
 This is the largest excavation in Washington State.
 The epic Elwha River dam removal project is also documented in an exhibit curated by the Burke Museum of Seattle.
-The museum hours are Tuesday – Friday 1-4 pm and Saturday 12-2 pm.
-Call for seasonal hours: 360-417-8545.
+The museum is open to visitors by appointment +1 (360) 452-8471 ext 2904 or email

 The Longhouse at Peninsula College ʔaʔkwustəƞáwtxw